 Although smallholder farmers produce up to 80% of the food supply in Asia and sub-Saharan Africa, the highest incidence of poverty globally is associated with agricultural employment.
-In developing countries, the number of small and marginal land holdings is growing along with rural populations while average farm sizes shrink.
-Small-scale farmers are acutely vulnerable to shocks and changing climactic conditions, making them more likely to be malnourished.
-Although raising smallholder farmers’ yields and incomes is critical, lack of access to relevant, actionable information constrains farmers’ capacity to improve their livelihoods.
+Although small-scale farmers are acutely vulnerable to shocks and changing climactic conditions, their capacity to raise their yields and incomes is constrained by lack of access to relevant, actionable information.

 We bridge information gaps by developing innovative, appropriate, and cost-effective technologies that enable poor, rural people to access information and make informed decisions that improve their lives.
 Our core approach is to partner with and train agricultural and health extension providers to produce, disseminate, and monitor the impact of short, locally-relevant videos that share knowledge and prompt adoption of practices that improve agricultural production, livelihoods and nutrition.